-Competency 3: Advance Human Rights and Social, Economic, and Environmental Justice
+Competency 2: Advance Human Rights and Social, Racial, Economic, and Environmental Justice

-- Apply their understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels - Engage in practices that advance social, economic, and environmental justice
+- a. advocate for human rights at the individual, family, group, organizational, and community system levels; and - b. engage in practices that advance human rights to promote social, racial, economic, and environmental justice.